Summer Music Institute

 The UNM Summer Music Institute is pleased to announce that due to generous support from UNM and community donors, many full and partial scholarships are available to the most highly qualified applicants as determined by competitive audition and demonstrated need.

-All participants will be assigned to chamber groups consisting of 2-8 players .
+All UNMSMI participants will be assigned to chamber groups consisting of 2-8 players.
 These groups will receive daily coaching by UNMSMI faculty and guest artists.
 All students will be given the opportunity to perform in at least one masterclass for their specific instrument.
-Private lessons may be arranged individually with faculty members only if time allows, and will require additional payment.
+Private lessons may be arranged individually with faculty members only if time allows and will require additional payment.
 Upon arrival, all students will audition for seating/ placement in chamber orchestra repertoire.
 Our chamber orchestra is generally conductorless and is led by faculty artists.
 Players rotate throughout the concert repertoire and there may be solo opportunities.
-Most players rehearse about one hour per day in orchestra.
+Most players rehearse 1 to 1.5 hours per day in chamber orchestra.

-HOUSING: Convenient, safe and affordable housing is available at UNM dormitories.
-5-minute walk to music building.
+HOUSING: Convenient, safe and affordable housing is available at UNM dormitories for an extra fee (app. $45/nt).
+Safe 5-minute walk to music building.

-Continental breakfast is provided each day by UNMSMI .
+Complimentary continental breakfast is provided each day.
 There are many affordable eating establishments located on campus and within a very short walk from the music building.
-Commuting students may choose to bring there own lunches to campus.
-Please budget at least $150 to cover any meals you must purchase while in Albuquerque.
-Dinner will occasionally be provided during evening special events.
+Commuting students may choose to bring their own lunches to campus.
+Campus meal plan options are also available for purchase.

-ALL PARTICIPANTS must pay a non-refundable registration fee of $50.
+ALL ACCEPTED PARTICIPANTS (including scholarship recipients) must pay a non-refundable registration fee of $50.

 Event Schedule